pietromenna/jekyll-cayman-theme/_posts/2017-07-03-logging-left-hand-right-hand.markdown

 title:  "Right Hand Doesn't Know What the Left Hand is Doing"
 date:   2017-07-03 11:21:00
 categories: python performance
+abstract: in which I point out a source of latency most people never think about when it comes to logging
 ---

-_(in which I point out a source of latency most people never think about when it comes to logging)_

 I do a lot of data analysis in python processing and analyzing (with many different metrics) million of records at a time.